YunlongJiao/pathwaypred/results/160502/1_processData.md

 See `../../src/func.R` for all predictors implemented.
 These function objects should all have a name starting with `^predictor`.

+**NOTE we are only interested in predictors that are capable of FS in this study.**

 ```r
 prlist <- ls(pattern = '^predictor.')